wieual86/moment-discord/README.md

 ## usage

 The quickest way is to just build and run it with docker.
 Alternatively, you can build the application using `yarn install` and either `yarn dev` for dev mode or `yarn build && yarn start` for production mode.
+You'll need to acquire your own bot token from (https://www.writebots.com/discord-bot-token/#:~:text=A%20Discord%20Bot%20Token%20is,generate%20a%20Discord%20Bot%20Token.)[Discord] for it to work.

 ## syntax